MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-third-party-installer.md

 ---
-Description: This guide provides a list of third-party products and installers to package desktop applications.
+description: This guide provides a list of third-party products and installers to package desktop applications.
 title: Package a desktop app using third-party installers ms.date: 06/17/2019 ms.topic: article